 - 1. Notice The Vice President of Student Services or designee will provide the student with notice of the conduct warranting the discipline. - 2.
 Time limits The notice must be provided to the student within five (5) days of the date on which the conduct becomes known to the Vice President of Student Services or designee; in the case of continuous, repeated or ongoing conduct, the notice must be provided within five (5) days on which the conduct becomes known to the Vice President of Student Services or designee. - 3.
 Meeting Unless otherwise agreed upon, the student must meet with the Vice President of Student Services or designee within five (5) days after the notice is provided.
 During the meeting, the student will be given the following: - the facts leading to, and in support of, the accusation - the specific section of the Standards of Student Conduct that the student is accused of violating - the nature of the discipline that is being considered - an opportunity to respond verbally or in writing to the accusation - 4.
 Potential Disciplinary Actions - a.
 Short-term Suspension Within five (5) days after the meeting described above, the Vice President of Student Services or designee shall decide whether to impose a short-term suspension, whether to impose some lesser disciplinary action, or whether to end the matter.
 Written notice of the Vice President's or designee's decision shall be provided to the student.
 The notice will include the length of time of the suspension, or the nature of the lesser disciplinary action.
-The Vice President's or designee's decision on a short-term suspension shall be final.
+The Vice President's or designee's decision of a short-term suspension shall be final. - b.

-- b.
 Long-term Suspension Within five (5) days after the meeting described above, the Vice President of Student Services or designee shall decide whether to impose a long-term suspension.
 Written notice of the Vice President's or designee's decision shall be provided to the student.
 The notice will include the right of the student to request a formal hearing before a long-term suspension is imposed, and a copy of this policy describing the procedures for a hearing. - c.
 Expulsion Within five (5) days after the meeting described above, the Vice President of Student Services or designee shall decide whether to recommend expulsion to the Chancellor.
 Written notice of the Vice President's or designee's decision shall be provided to the student.
-The notice will include the right of the student to request a formal hearing before expulsion is imposed, and a copy of this policy describing the procedures for a hearing.
+The notice will include the right of the student to request a formal hearing before expulsion is imposed, and a copy of this policy describing the procedures for a hearing. - VI.
+Hearing Procedures - 1.
+Request for Hearing Within five (5) days after receipt of the President's or designee's decision regarding a long-term suspension, the student may request a formal hearing.
+The request must be made in writing to the President's or designee's.